 My name is Eva Fendekova and I come from a little country in the heart of Europe – Slovakia.
 I earned my degree in teaching Maths and ICT at a University in Bratislava in 2011.
 I have been teaching Maths and ICT since then.
 I worked for public and international schools in Bratislava before I joined King’s College and must say I could not have chosen better, as I absolutely love it here – students, colleagues, weather, food, everything!
 In my free time I enjoy hiking, cycling, baking and chatting with my friends.

 My name is Rita Griesche and I am German.
-I started to teach German in 2015 as an extra-curricular activity at King´s College, and this year I am also teaching German within the school curriculum.
-My fascination for communication and teaching has led me to study Foreign Languages for Sec.Ed. at the University of Göttingen (Germany), a BA in Fine Art at Goldsmiths College, UAL (UK), and a Professional Training Qualification of Shiatsu and TCM (UK and Japan).
-I am a Registered Shiatsu Practitioner M.R.S.S. and Senior Lecturer of the APSE and FES (Spanish and European Shiatsu Federation) and I am specialized in Shiatsu for Pregnancy, Babies and Children.
-I started my teaching career as a German language teacher at Pates Grammar School in Cheltenham.
-At that time, I became involved in the Human Potential Movement, and, since then, I have been studying and practicing self-developmental and mind/heartfulness techniques ( Gestalt, Bioenergetics, Shiatsu and Seiki, Alexander Technique, Feldenkrais, Yoga, Integrated Consciousness, Meditation, Qi Gong, and PMR (Jacobson) and AT (Schulz).After leaving formal teaching, I worked as Director of Shiatsu at the Community Health Foundation and Macrobiotic Center, the British School of Shiatsu-Do and The Mary Ward Center in London.
-In 1998 I founded my own Shiatsu School in Murcia, and, since then, I have collaborated widely in educational and health-care organisations.
-I am President of Terapeuticum and Vicepresident of ARMEAD, two associations who work with relaxation and stress-reduction techniques in the family and in educational institutions.
-I am immensely grateful for all the experience I was able to gain over these last 25 years, and I am very happy and passionate about sharing my knowledge and experience with colleagues/ students and parents of King´s College.
+I am currently working as a part-time teacher of German at King´s College Murcia.
+I also speak English and Spanish.
+My fascination for communication and teaching has led me to study a Teaching Degree in MFL at the University of Göttingen (Germany), a BA in Fine Art at Goldsmiths College, UAL (UK), and a Professional Training Qualification of Shiatsu and Traditional Chinese Medicine (The UK and Japan).
+I am a Registered Shiatsu Practitioner M.R.S.S. and Senior Lecturer of the APSE and FES (Spanish and European Shiatsu Federation) and I am specialized in Shiatsu for Pregnancy, Babies, and Children.
+I started my teaching career as a German language teacher at Pates Grammar School in Cheltenham (UK).
+At that time, I became involved in the Human Potential Movement and have been involved in Gestalt, Bioenergetics, the Alexander Technique, Feldenkrais, Yoga, Integrated Consciousness, Meditation, Qi Gong, and PMR (Jacobson) and AT (Schulz), and the Systemic Work of Family Constellations (Bert Hellinger).
+I worked as Director of Shiatsu at the Community Health Foundation in London and after moving to Spain I founded my Shiatsu School in Murcia (!998).
+Since then, I have collaborated widely with educational and health-care organizations.
+As a result of more than 25 years´experience, I have created Mindful Touch Shiatsu which I am very happy to share with parents and children to help communicate in a more mindful and caring way.

 Departamento de Español